 • Note that we do not need to use the having clause, since we compute in the from clause the temporary relation result, and the attributes of result can be used directly in the where clause.

 Views

-• Provide a mechanism to hide certain data from the view of certain users.
+• Provides a mechanism to hide certain data from the view of certain users.
 To create a view we use the command:

-create view v as <query expression>
+create view viewname as <query expression>

-where:

-- <query expression> is any legal expression - the view name is represented by v
+where: <query expression> is any legal expression.